 I can’t tell you the last time I got take out.
 I’m not sure if I just became a ‘foodie’ or too good for my own cheap self, but take out just doesn’t happen around here anymore.
 There aren’t many great on the go spots to hit up (though, there is a new BBQ food truck in town that I have to give a go to) so maybe I am just saving myself a little disappointment in the long run.
-Besides, I love a fake out take out Stir-Friday kind of night right at home.
+Besides, I love a fake-out take out Stir-Friday kind of night right at home.
+And this Sesame Steak Stir Fry was no disappointment.

 The flavors from the hot wok action really pop and the snap from the pile of fresh veggies is just what the doctor ordered.
 No more limp broccoli or MSG overdoses.
 This is a stir fry worth hurrying home for.